rhall-pivotal/tas-strategic-initiatives-site/CONTRIBUTING.md

 To build a tile locally to test your changes:

-1. To build a Small Footprint PAS run `./bin/build`.
+1. To build a deployable tile, run `./bin/build`
-1. To build PAS, run `PRODUCT=ert ./bin/build`.
 1. If you only need to test UI changes and don't need to actually deploy the tile, you can skip the release downloading with `STUB_RELEASES=true ./bin/build`

+#### Building a Full Footprint PAS

+By default, in the `p-runtime` repo `./bin/build` builds a Small Footprint PAS.
+To build a Full Footprint PAS, run `PRODUCT=ert ./bin/build`.

 ### <a name='bumping-releases'></a>Bumping Releases